luxuryfaisal/QimmatAlaseel/replit.md

 ## Overview

-This is an Arabic-language order tracking application designed for electrical equipment orders.
+This is an Arabic-language order tracking application designed for orders management.
 The system provides a comprehensive solution for managing and tracking orders with note-taking capabilities and PDF export functionality.
 Built as a full-stack application with a React frontend and Express backend, it features user authentication, real-time order management, and a clean, RTL-optimized user interface.

 ## User Preferences